 ED Consultant, Mark Jadav said: “The speed that people have worked at and the hours they have put in for this project is phenomenal and see the end result of a purpose built ER and resuscitation room is amazing.
 A huge thank you to Kier, the sub-contractors and the strategic estates team at RCHT, and to the ED staff who have given the ideas and vision for this new facility.
 It will make a huge difference for our patients.”

-The virtual tour, created by RCHT’s communications team, was made just before the unit was ready to open and lets people navigate their own way around the new area.
+The virtual tour, created by RCHT’s communications team, was made just before the unit was ready to open and allows people to navigate their own way around the new area.
 You can find it here:

 Chief Executive, Kate Shields, joined the ED team as they were adding the finishing touches.
 Kate said: “Coming into the new resuscitation room for the first time it’s hard to imagine how the team worked in their old area.
 This is a brilliant example of the standard of facilities we want to provide for the people of Cornwall and the Isles of Scilly and it’s just the first part of around £650 million of investment we will see in the county over the next few years.”